jsturges28/Image-Recreation/README.md

   - **--no_verbose**: Skip the training progress display and don't print results to screen.
 Default: False.
   ## TODO:
   - [ ] Add argparse functionality for toggling analytics.
+- You may also wish to edit the script.sh file, which is a simple script that runs the model of your choosing for n amount of times.
+  - To edit the script file, download and install nano text editor and invoke '''nano script.sh''' to edit the file.
+Change the higher number in the for loop to the desired amount of experiments to run.